kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

     let g:ycm_extra_conf_globlist = []

+### The `g:ycm_filepath_completion_use_working_dir` option

+By default, YCM's filepath completion will interpret relative paths like `../` as being relative to the folder of the file of the currently active buffer.
+Setting this option will force YCM to always interpret relative paths as being relative to Vim's current working directory.

+Default: `0`

+    let g:ycm_filepath_completion_use_working_dir = 0

 ### The `g:ycm_semantic_triggers` option

 This option controls the character-based triggers for the various semantic completion engines.
 The option holds a dictionary of key-values, where the keys are Vim's filetype strings delimited by commas and values are lists of strings, where the strings are the triggers.

+Setting key-value pairs on the dictionary _adds_ semantic triggers to the internal default set (listed below).
+You cannot remove the default triggers, only add new ones.

 A "trigger" is a sequence of one or more characters that trigger semantic completion when typed.
 For instance, C++ (`cpp` filetype) has `.` listed as a